 In the Start Menu, Go to Settings>Personalization

-Furthermore, after installing Windows 10, there are several other things to do, such as creating a recovery drive, protecting your account, making user account access settings, etc.
+Furthermore, after installing Windows 10, there are several other things to do, such as protecting your account, making user account access settings, etc.

 We are trying to update this page regularly by adding those things in the future.